Korede Bello

-Oluwakorede Bello (born 29 February 1996) is a Nigerian singer and songwriter.
+Korede Bello (born 29 February 1996) is a Nigerian singer and songwriter.
 He signed a record deal with Mavin Records in 2014.
 Bello is best known for his hit single "Godwin", a semi-gospel and pop song which became a national anthem and topped many music charts across Nigeria.

 Early life

 Korede (English:"Bring Fortune") was born in Lagos State, where he completed his primary and secondary school education.
+He is of the Yoruba ethnicity.
 He started performing at the age of 7 and went by the stage name African Prince.

 Career

 While in primary school, Korede Bello went on to write his first song after forming a music group with a friend.
 He started music professionally by recording songs in the studio while in secondary school, and eventually released his first single "Forever".
 Korede released his debut album titled “Belloved” in 2017.
-In 2016 his hit song "Do Like That" was certified gold in canada.
+In 2016 his hit song "Do Like That" was certified gold in Canada.

 He studied Mass Communication at the Nigerian Institute of Journalism and holds a Higher National Diploma certificate.
 Korede Bello is an Associate Member of the Institute of Information Management.

 Mavin Records deal

 After the release of his first single which received relatively positive reviews, he was introduced to Don Jazzy by his manager Casmir Uwaegbute after which they recorded some songs together which got Don Jazzy impressed.
 On 28 February 2014, he got signed to Mavin Records under which he has recorded popular songs like "African Princess" and "Godwin".
-He exited the Mavin record label in 2019.
+He exited the Mavin record label in 2021.

+In 2021, Korede Bello was credited a Gold Certification Award from the Recording Industry Association of America (RIAA) for his hit single "Do Like That", which at the time became the highest-certified digital single of all time for him and the Label Mavin Records.

+Also in 2022, he was awarded the Gold Award Certified in Canada.

+Caspertainment

+Korede bello released a new single “Available” under Caspertainment Agency in October 2022.
+In April 2023, he released a new song titled “Jejely” featuring the phenomenal artiste Mr Eazi.